mtdagar/Cookbook/README.md

 ## Enjoy the art of cooking with these healthy delicious recipes from cookbook.

 ## Features
-1. One to one messaging
+1. Fetches new recipes from API
 2. Sign up with E-mail or Google
-3. Add/update profile picture
+3. Add/save recipes
-4. Unsend messages
+4. Youtube integration

 ## Performance Features
-1. Fast and safe user datatbase hosted on Firebase
+1. Fast and safe user datatbase saved using Rooms
 2. Fully responsive UI

 # Screenshots